UCL-RITS/clinician-carpentry-python/_episodes/02-starting-with-data.md

 As expected, it's a DataFrame (or, to use the full name that Python uses to refer to it internally, a `pandas.core.frame.DataFrame`).

-What kind of things does `surveys_df` contain?
+What kind of things does `patients_df` contain?
 DataFrames have an attribute called `dtypes` that answers this:

 ~~~
-surveys_df.dtypes
+patients_df.dtypes
 ~~~
 {: .language-python}
 ~~~
+ph_abg               float64
+hco3_abg             float64
+temp_c               float64
+temp_nc              float64
+urea                 float64
+creatinine            object
+na                     int64
+k                    float64
+hb                   float64
+wbc                  float64
+neutrophil           float64
+platelets              int64
+crp                  float64
+chemo                  int64
+chronic_rrt            int64
+metastatic             int64
+radiotx                int64
-record_id            int64
+apache                 int64
-month                int64
+medical                int64
-day                  int64
+system                 int64
+height               float64
-year                 int64
+weight                 int64
-plot_id              int64
+elective_surgical      int64
+arrival_dttm          object
+discharge_dttm        object
+dob                   object
-species_id          object
+vital_status          object
 sex                   object
+id                     int64
+lactate_1hr          float64
-hindfoot_length    float64
+lactate_6hr          float64
-weight             float64
+lactate_12hr         float64
 dtype: object
 ~~~
 {: .output}

 All the values in a column have the same type.
-For example, months have type `int64`, which is a kind of integer.
-Cells in the month column cannot have fractional values, but the weight and hindfoot_length columns can, because they have type `float64`.
-The `object` type doesn't have a very helpful name, but in this case it represents strings (such as 'M' and 'F' in the case of sex).
+For example, `id` has type `int64`, which is a kind of integer.
+Cells in the `id` column cannot have fractional values, but the `temp_c`and `height` columns can, because they have type `float64`.
+The `object` type doesn't have a very helpful name, but in this case it represents strings, such as `arrival_dttm` and `dob` here.

 We'll talk a bit more about what the different formats mean in a different lesson.